elevenolympian/AlgorandExamples/AssetTransfer/README.md

     ```

 ### Creation of a Wallet
-1. To create a wallet
+1. To create a wallet.

     ```
     goal wallet new testnetwallet -d ~/node/testnetdata
     ```

-2. To create an account
+2. To create an account.

     ```
     goal account new -d ~/node/testnetdata
     ```

-3. List accounts
+3. List accounts.

     ```
     goal account list -d ~/node/testnetdata